rishmanisation/mini-twitter/README.md

 3. Once the Spring boot application launches, open Postman.
 Select Basic authentication.
 Username is ‘user’.
 For password, use the  default password that will show up in the terminal window (NOTE: This will change on every execution).

 4. Once username and password have been entered, each endpoint can be run and the desired output will be obtained.

+***WORK IN PROGRESS (IN ORDER OF PRIORITY)***

+1. Improved login with custom passwords.

+2. Adding an endpoint that returns the current user's "shortest distance" to some other user.
+The shortest distance is defined as the number of hops needed to reach a user through the users you are following (not through your followers; direction matters).
+For example, if you follow user B, your shortest distance to B is 1.
+If you do not follow user B, but you do follow user C who follows user B, your shortest distance to B is 2.

+3. Implementing a front-end for the service (currently on the back burner).